Azure/iot-edge-v1/bindings/dotnet/devdoc/dotnet_binding_hld.md

 -   Creates a CLR instance;

--   Loads the .NET module from the path indicated on the configuration (dotnet_module_path) into Default App domain, by calling `ExecuteInDefaultAppDomain`, invokes default constructor at the class (dotnet_module_entry_class) and calls `Create` method, implemented by the `IGatewayModule` interface;
+-   Loads the .NET module from the path indicated on the configuration (assembly_name) into Default App domain, by calling `ExecuteInDefaultAppDomain`, invokes default constructor at the class (entry_type) and calls `Create` method, implemented by the `IGatewayModule` interface;

 ### Module\_Start